JustinLR/bureaufosins/README.md

 2. Explore the individual tool directories for detailed instructions and usage guidelines.

+3. To launch the Authors Toolbox and access the suite of authoring tools, simply run `authors-toolbox.exe` or the appropriate command, as explained in the Authors Toolbox documentation.

-3. Start using the tools to enhance your writing process.
+4. Start using the tools to enhance your writing process.

 ## Contributing